Every dog who spends a lot of time outdoors needs a dog house.

 About: The ASL Solutions Insulated Dog Palace is designed to be one of the warmest dog houses around, and it comes with several different features that’ll help keep your dog comfortable when the mercury falls.

-- 2"-4" of real foam insulation in every panel
+- 2-4 inches of real foam (Styro/EPS) insulation in each and every panel

 Features: The ASL Solutions Dog Palace features an all-plastic design, but unlike most other plastic dog houses, each panel in the ASL Dog Palace is filled with foam insulation.
 This foam material can be hugely helpful for insulating a plastic dog house against colder temperatures.